2015–16 Vanderbilt Commodores women's basketball team

-The 2015–16 Vanderbilt Commodores women's basketball team will represent Vanderbilt University in the 2015–16 college basketball season.
+The 2015–16 Vanderbilt Commodores women's basketball team represented Vanderbilt University in the 2015–16 college basketball season.
 The team's head coach is Melanie Balcomb, in her fourteenth season at Vanderbilt.
-The team plays their home games at Memorial Gymnasium in Nashville, Tennessee, as a member of the Southeastern Conference.
+The team played their home games at Memorial Gymnasium in Nashville, Tennessee, as a member of the Southeastern Conference.
 They finished the season 18–14, 5–11 in SEC play to finish in eleventh place.
-They advanced to the quarterfinals of the SEC women's tournament where they lost to Mississippi State.
+They advanced to the quarterfinals of the SEC women's tournament, where they lost to Mississippi State.

 On April 27, it was announced that Melanie Balcomb has resigned her position.
 She finished at Vanderbilt with a 14-year record of 310–149.